-Design of diesel engine D-245
+Design of the D-245 diesel engine

 To ensure high technical and economic performance of the diesel engine, turbocharging with intermediate cooling of the charge air is used in the intake system.

-Technical characteristics of diesel engine D-245.12
+Technical characteristics of the D-245.12 diesel engine

-Diesel type - Four-stroke turbocharged diesel
+Diesel type - Four-stroke turbocharged diesel engine

 Method of mixture formation - Direct fuel injection